murrayds/literature/README.md

-# diss_proposal
+# Literature notes

-Included here are notes for various aspects of my dissretation.
-Organization is done on-the-fly so some things might be in untuitive places.
-Future me will hopefully be working to improve this.
+I use this as a dumping ground for notes from various projects.
+Notes are roughly arranged into particular categories, divided across files.
+Within each file, notes are arranged alphabetically by the first author's name.

+Feel free to add or expand these notes.

-If you have any comments, additions, or questions, please send them to dakmurra@iu.edu
+If you have any thoughts or questions, please email me at dakota.s.murray@gmail.com